When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • Magnetic resonance imaging.

 To know how to properly prepare for gastroscopy of the stomach, you need to understand how it is performed.
-This will help to understand what factors can change the reliability of the bottom line.
+This will help you understand what factors can change the reliability of the final indicators.

-Sometimes patients try to refuse esophagogastroduodenoscopy and ask to replace it with an X-ray or ultrasound, so as not to undergo unpleasant sensations.
-But these methods do not provide enough information to establish the correct diagnosis.
-And also patients try to evade the procedure, citing the possible dangers associated with its passage.
+Sometimes patients try to refuse esophagogastroduodenoscopy and ask to replace it with an X-ray or ultrasound so as not to be subject to unpleasant sensations.
+But these methods do not provide enough information to make a correct diagnosis.
+Patients also try to avoid the procedure, citing possible dangers associated with undergoing it.

-In certain cases, gastroscopy has to be performed under general anesthesia.
+In certain cases, gastroscopy must be performed under general anesthesia.

-If you do not have certain tests on hand, the doctor may refuse to examine you.
+If you do not have certain tests on hand, your doctor may refuse to test you.
 Therefore, it is better to take care and collect them in advance.
-If you are in a hospital, then everything will be done for you (in a planned manner in the hospital).
-In other cases, you must independently pass and bring the results to the doctor:
+If you are in a hospital, then everything will be done for you (as planned in the hospital).
+In other cases, you need to take the test yourself and bring the results to the doctor:

 • biochemical blood test;